Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

 # Developer and Security Assumptions: Mike Kotlyar

-- Two assumptions for security:
+- Assumptions for security:
+   - Old or legacy devices that are slow,due to:
    - Outdated Software
       - Find devices that have outdated software that will show up in a scan
       - Checking the model number to see if any company still keeps things updated